thecafe75000/searchInfos/README.md

 # React + Vite
-This is an exercise built with React and Vite
+This is an exercise built with React and Vite.

+Specifically, enter user information in the input box, click on search, and display the obtained data on the page.

-Voici un exercice construit avec React et Vite
+Voici un exercice construit avec React et Vite.

+Plus précisément, entrez les informations de l'utilisateur dans la zone de saisie, cliquez sur recherche, et affichez les données obtenues sur la page

 ### Creating a Vite scaffold (in the Git Bash interface)